wlandau/interfaceRC/RcppPackage/README.md

 ```
 This will generate the necessary `R/RcppExports.R` and `src/RcppExports.cpp` files.

-- Open R/RcppExports.R in a text editor and add the following lines right above the definition of `someCPPcode()` with no blank spaces.
+- Open the `R/RcppExports.R` file in a text editor and add `roxygen2` documentation right above the definition of `someCPPcode()` with no blank spaces.
+The contents of the file should look exactly like this.

 ```
 #' @title Function \code{someCPPcode}